Almost every team has to contend with injuries at this point of the season. The Philadelphia Flyers, though, are in a class by themselves.

-Injuries to key players have been a major factor in the Flyers' (8-17-4) disappointing record.
+Injuries to key players have been a major factor in the Flyers record (8-17-4).

-Star center Peter Forsberg has missed the past three games with a foot injury and could be out much longer.
+Star center Peter Forsberg has missed the past three games with a foot injury.
 Goaltender Robert Esche hasn't played since Nov.
 18 due to groin surgery.